ArtisticH/Coding-Interview-Prep/Algorithms.md

 # Algorithms

-hese free programming exercises will teach you about some common algorithms that you will likely encounter in real life.
-They are a great opportunity to improve your logic and programming skills.

-These algorithms are frequently used in job interviews to test a candidate's skills.
-We'll give you clear and concise explanations of how these different algorithms work so you can implement a solution for each one.

 ## Find the Symmetric Difference

 The mathematical term symmetric difference (`△` or `⊕`) of two sets is the set of elements which are in either of the two sets but not in both.
 For example, for sets `A = {1, 2, 3} `and `B = {2, 3, 4}`, `A △ B = {1, 4}`.